Generalized front propagation for spatial stochastic population models

 \subsection{The spatial $\Lambda$-Fleming-Viot model}

-In this section, we apply our result to the version of the spatial $\Lambda$-Fleming Viot model which was considered in \cite{EFP2017}.
-In particular, we consider the spatial $\Lambda$-Fleming-Viot model with selection (SLFVS), in which the selection mechanism is chosen to model selection against heterozygosity.
-We refer to \cite{EFP2017} for the motivation and derivation of the model.
-The model describes a spatial population in which we track two alleles $a$ and $A$, where the state $w_t(x)$ is defined by
+We apply our result to the spatial $\Lambda$-Fleming Viot with selection (SLFVS), in which the selection mechanism is chosen to model selection against heterozygosity.
+This model was considered in detail in \cite[Section 1.2]{EFP2017} and we refer the reader there for the motivation, derivation, and complete description of the model.